poly-sladkiy/raspi_car/README.md

 3. Now you need to connect to the raspberry pi via ssh:
 		1. Connect Ethernet cable
 		2. With the help of the IP-scanner we find out IP rasberry pi
-		3. Using the command: ssh pi@xxx.xxx.xxx.xxx
+		3. Open terminal and using the command: ssh pi@xxx.xxx.xxx.xxx
 		4. If the connection failed, then use this program PuTTY https://www.putty.org
 			![ssh1](./img_in_redme/ssh1.png)
 		5. Enter login: pi and password: raspberry